DSC-Capstone/dsc-capstone.github.io/assignments/projects/q2-proposal.md

 **How should we divide tasks up among group members?**

 Divide tasks so that they take advantage of the strengths of your group members and so that they can be parallelized.
-- Don't divide tasks so far that you have no idea what your partners are working on and are unable to help them!
+Don't divide tasks so far that you have no idea what your partners are working on and are unable to help them!
-- More details to come in the next Methodology Lesson.

 ### Deliverables and Grading

 You'll submit your schedule as a PDF to Gradescope **as a group**.
 It will be separate from your written proposal PDF submission.
-Your mentor will grade it according to [this rubric](../../../syllabus#general-rubric).
+We don't have any special formatting instructions for your schedule, though one idea is to make a table in a Google doc with one row per week and one column per group member, and submit a PDF of the doc.
+Your mentor will grade your schedule according to [this rubric](../../../syllabus#general-rubric).

 ---

-## Elevator Pitch
+## Elevator Pitch (Graded by your TA)

 ### Description